Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Offloading a container ship in orbit to groundside was simplicity itself once a series of receiving jump arrays were installed dirtside. *Actually Three Smaller Ships In A Trenchcoat* had a swarm of cargo handling drones equipped with jump drives.
 They clambered over the hull, detaching containers and then vanishing in a flash of utter black as soon as they and their cargo had drifted safely clear of the hull.
 Seconds later the drone would return minus the container, dock with the ship, recharge, then repeat.

 Down on the ground, marines and aid workers made sure the food and medical supplies got to where they were needed.
-Up in space…
+Up in space...

 Up in space, for the first time ever, a human doctor operated on a Guvnurag patient.
 Ambassador Furfeg utterly filled a Weaver, and there was no hope at all of transferring him to sickbay.
 In the end there was nothing for it but to ruthlessly sanitize the dropship’s interior: they scrubbed it down until the ratings’ fingers were sore, scoured the Weaver with biofilter fields on maximum power, and extracted Furfeg’s neural cybernetics right there in the small craft bay.